axians/microServiceBus.docs/nav/_integration/integrate-with-iot-hub.md

 7. Copy the API key and the authorization token values.

 [IBM Watson IoT Platform](https://www.ibm.com/se-en/business-operations/iot-platform) - Securely connect, collect and start processing IoT data quickly and easily with Watson IoT™ Platform.
 And because it uses IBM Cloud, your company can scale and adapt quickly to changing business needs without compromising security, privacy or risk levels.

+---

+## No IoT Hub
+There are scenarios where an IoT hub is not required, or rather required for the microServiceBus **Node**.
+For instance, if you have already built a working solution and only require *Device Management* (OTA, logging, monitoring, vulnerability scan and control), -the "No IoT Hub" option might be best suited for you.